 Discover the dazzling world of dragonflies in the Notzinger Moos!

-In the picturesque emergency finger Moos, an exciting event will take place on Sunday, July 27, 2025, which appeals to nature lovers and hobby ornamental pollologists alike.
-The Erding local group of the BUND Nature Conservation invites you to search for dragonflies .
-Under the direction of Sascha Alexander, the participants will be sent on an approximately three -hour journey of discovery through the fascinating living environment of these flight acrobats from 10:00 a.m.
-The meeting point is the parking lot at the Notzinger Weiher.
+An exciting event will take place in the picturesque Notzinger Moos on Sunday, July 27, 2025, which will appeal to nature lovers and amateur ornithologists alike.
+The Erding local group of BUND Nature Conservation invites you toDragonfly searcha.
+Under the direction of Sascha Alexander, the participants will be sent on a three-hour journey of discovery through the fascinating living environment of these flying acrobats from 10:00 a.m.
+The meeting point is the parking lot at Notzinger Weiher.

-weather and registration
+Weather and registration